The Jew of Malta: Summary

 The play opens with the character Machiavel, a Senecan ghost based on Niccolò Machiavelli, introducing "the tragedy of a Jew."
 Machiavel expresses the cynical view that power is amoral, saying "I count religion but a childish toy, / And hold there is no sin but ignorance."

 Barabas begins the play in his counting-house.
-Stripped of all he has for protesting the Governor of Malta's seizure of the wealth of the country's whole Jewish population to pay off the warring Turks, he develops a murderous streak by, with the help of his slave Ithamore, tricking the Governor's son and his friend into fighting over the affections of his daughter, Abigall.
-When they both die in a duel, he becomes further incensed when Abigall, horrified at what her father has done, runs away to become a Christian nun.
+Stripped of all he has for protesting against the Governor of Malta's seizure of the wealth of the country's whole Jewish population to pay off the warring Turks, he develops a murderous streak by, with the help of his slave Ithamore, tricking the Governor's son and his friend into fighting over the affections of his daughter, Abigail.
+When they both die in a duel, he becomes further incensed when Abigail, horrified at what her father has done, runs away to become a Christian nun.
 In retribution, Barabas then goes on to poison her along with the whole of the nunnery, strangles an old friar (Barnadine) who tries to make him repent for his sins and then frames another friar (Jacomo) for the first friar's murder.
 After Ithamore falls in love with a prostitute who conspires with her criminal friend to blackmail and expose him (after Ithamore drunkenly tells them everything his master has done), Barabas poisons all three of them.
 When he is caught, he drinks "of poppy and cold mandrake juice" so that he will be left for dead, and then plots with the enemy Turks to besiege the city.

 When at last Barabas is nominated governor by his new allies, he switches sides to the Christians once again.
 Having devised a trap for the Turks' galley slaves and soldiers in which they will all be demolished by gunpowder, he then sets a trap for the Turkish prince himself and his men, hoping to boil them alive in a hidden cauldron.
 Just at the key moment, however, the former governor double-crosses him and causes him to fall into his own trap.
 The play ends with the Christian governor holding the Turkish prince hostage until reparations are paid.
 Barabas curses them as he burns.